 - Call an existing customer.
-You can call an existing customer to check in on how they are doing and see if they have any other projects in mind.
+You can call an existing customer to check in on how they’re doing and see if they have any other projects in mind.
 Maybe they even have a referral in mind for you.
-Remember, activity leads to new business so picking up the phone can help increase your chances for getting a new client.

 - Call a cancelled customer.
 Customers sometimes have to cancel for a variety of reasons.
-You might consider calling on cancelled customers and trying to reactivate them.
+You might consider calling a cancelled customer and trying to reactivate them.

 9. Reply to Comments On Your Social Media

-You can and absolutely should keep a close eye on your Social media channels.
-Every comment could be a potential customer opportunity.
-You should respond to every comment and answer every question.
-If you don't, then you are basically ignoring potential customers trying to communicate with you.
+You can, and absolutely should, keep a close eye on your social media channels.
+Every comment could be a potential customer opportunity, you should respond to every comment and answer every question.
+If you don't, then you’re basically ignoring potential customers trying to communicate with you.
 It doesn't matter if you don't consider yourself a “Facebook person.”
-If you are a business owner who chooses to have a presence on Facebook (or any other social media platform for that matter) then it is your responsibility to monitor those channels and respond to anyone commenting there.
+If you’re a business owner who chooses to have a presence on Facebook (or any other social media platform for that matter) then it’s your responsibility to monitor those channels and respond to anyone commenting there.

 10. Attend a Networking Meeting

 In every city, every single week there are opportunities to network with hundreds of like-minded business owners looking to grow their businesses.
 Some of these networking groups are paid groups, while some of them are free groups.
 Almost all of them you can visit for free at least a couple times before deciding if you want to join or not.

 There are Rotary meetings, BNI meetings, Chamber of Commerce meetings, and even informal small group networking meetings.
 These meetings take place at coffee shops, libraries, restaurants, and various meeting facilities in your city.